CaymanFreeman/Clikr/README.md

 ### Location

 ##### Default: None
 The location determines where each click event will occur.
-A location can be picked by pressing the "Change" button and clicking the desired location on the screen.
-The location can be reset to "None" by clicking the "Change" button and pressing Esc.
-If a location is not specified, the user-controlled mouse position will be used instead.
-If using a specific location, a hotkey must be set as well to prevent softlocking.
+A location can be picked by pressing the "Change" button and clicking the desired location on the screen or by setting the values manually.
+Pressing Esc while changing the location will cancel the action.
+If an X or Y location is not specified, the user-controlled mouse position will be used instead.
+If using a specific X or Y location, a hotkey must be set as well to prevent softlocking.

 ### Hotkey